 8. Approval, History and Review

 - 8.1 We will review this policy every year.
-We may do this sooner if changes result from new legislation or regulation. - 8.2 We will review this policy by 30 February 2025.
+We may do this sooner if changes result from new legislation or regulation. - 8.2 We will review this policy by 28 February and annually thereafter.